AlessandraMazzocchi/alemazzocchi-website/_posts/2021-03-23-exercise-11-open-formats-ii.markdown

 date:   2021-03-23 20:03:41 -0400
 categories: jekyll update
 ---
-<p>These are the files I mostly worked on during the semester.
+These are the files I mostly worked on during the semester.
 I tried to clean them as much as possible, learning in the process while making mistakes.
 <br>
 <br>
 [Social Register 1918 Sample](https://github.com/comp-methods-fsu-2021/computational_methods_sp21/blob/main/social_register_1918_sample.txt)